edsu/inkdroid.org/_posts/2020-12-31-noarchive.md

 But bringing us back to the question of the use of *noarchive* on the web, it seems to me that *noarchive* is a striking example of an explicit practice for expressing consent (or lack thereof) to having your content archived on the web.
-It is better than robots.txt practices because it better expresses the intent that the content not be archived, and it allows for two modes of expression (HTML and HTTP).
+It is better than robots.txt because it more accurately expresses the intent that the content not be *archived*, and it allows for two modes of expression (HTML and HTTP).
 The caveat being that the archive most likely still exists, but only as a [shadow].
 How long those shadows are cast would be an interesting research project in itself.
 How much of an archive is the Google Cache, really?
-If you have answers to this question please [let me know].
+Do any public (or private) web archiving projects actually look for and act on *noarchive*?

+But it also would be nice to know a bit more about the prehistory of noarchive.
+It was introduced not long after a lawsuit was brought by Belgian company Copiepresse against Google and Google News.
+The order in 2006 found that

+> the activities of Google News and the use of cache by Google violates copyrights and neighbouring rights (Act of 1994) and rights on databases (Act of 1998).

+Perhaps there was a direct connection between Google losing this case and the introduction of a control for whether cache links are displayed?
+Maybe the proceedings of that case provide more insight into how Google's cache operates?
+And how did [noarchive.net](http://noarchive.net/mission/) come about, and who is keeping it online?
+Answering those questions are for another day...

 [wrote]: https://inkdroid.org/2020/12/02/robots/
 [robots.txt]: https://en.wikipedia.org/wiki/Robots_exclusion_standard